• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Lost Disability Checks: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-November 30, 2022 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+November 30, 2022 // by Law Offices of Heywood G. Friedman// Leave a Comment

 A mystery waiting to be unraveled sometimes arises when an injured worker reports a disability check as missing, and the check in question is identified as having been cashed or otherwise negotiated.
 The stakes are raised when a large settlement check turns up missing but cashed.
 We dedicate today’s blog to this scenario, since it repeats itself with alarming frequency.